Part I: Foundations

 T(i,t)=ddtI(C(i,t);L(m))T(i,t) = \frac{d}{dt} \MI(C(i,t); L(m))

 in bits per unit time.
 The opportunity seeking ratio OSR=T/V\text{OSR} = T/V is the fraction of perceived possibility being actualized.
-When OSR1\text{OSR} \to 1, the identity keeps pace with what it can see.
-When OSR0\text{OSR} \to 0, vast landscape, minimal traversal—the Frankl condition.
+OSR1\text{OSR} \to 1: the identity keeps pace with what it can see.
+OSR0\text{OSR} \to 0: vast landscape, minimal traversal — the Frankl condition.
 The opportunity deficit D=VTD = V - T is the gap in bits between seeing and doing.
-This deficit scales with cognitive capacity: the hunger is not new, but as symbolic capacity expands, the mouth gets bigger.
-The landscape grows at least exponentially with the mind's effective rank reff\effrank (volume in high-dimensional spaces), while traversal speed grows at most linearly.
-The ratio problem is structural, not motivational—and it worsens as intelligence scales.
+It scales with cognitive capacity: the hunger is not new, but as symbolic capacity expands the mouth gets bigger.
+The landscape grows at least exponentially with effective rank reff\effrank (volume in high-dimensional spaces) while traversal speed grows at most linearly.
+The ratio problem is structural, not motivational — and it worsens as intelligence scales.